Contentful Personalization & Analytics

 Use @contentful/optimization-react-web for React browser applications that need provider-based SDK initialization, hooks, router page tracking, optimized entry rendering, automatic interaction tracking, and live update semantics.
 Use the lower-level Web SDK directly for non-React integrations or custom framework adapters.

-OptimizationRoot accepts the Web SDK configuration props directly and adds React-specific props such as liveUpdates and onStatesReady.
+OptimizationRoot accepts most Web SDK configuration props directly and adds React-specific props such as liveUpdates, onStatesReady, and serverOptimizationState.
+The Web SDK autoTrackEntryInteraction option is exposed as the React trackEntryInteraction prop.

 Prop Required?
 Default Description